c0rydoras/slides/README.md

 ### Configuration

-`slides` allows you to customize your presentation's look and feel with metadata at the top of your `slides.md`.
+`folien` allows you to customize your presentation's look and feel with metadata at the top of your `folien.md`.

-> This section is entirely optional, `slides` will use sensible defaults if this section or any field in the section is omitted.
+> This section is entirely optional, `folien` will use sensible defaults if this section or any field in the section is omitted.

 ```yaml
 ---